-Rising fuel prices may adversely affect our profits.
+Rising fuel prices may adversely affect our results of operations.

 Fuel (bunkers) is a significant, if not the largest, operating expense for many of our shipping operations when our vessels are under voyage charter.
 When a vessel is operating under a time charter, these costs are paid by the charterer.
 However fuel costs are taken into account by the charterer in determining the amount of time charter hire and therefore fuel costs also indirectly affect time charter rates.
 The price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, supply and demand for oil and gas, actions by Organization of the Petroleum Exporting Countries (OPEC) and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
 Fuel prices had been at historically high levels for most of 2008, but shipowners did not really feel the effect of these high prices because the shipping markets were also at high levels.
 As the shipping markets declined in the last three months of 2008 and into 2009, fuel prices fell too, thus reducing fuel costs and certain other components of operating expenses (e.g. the cost of lubricants, etc.).
-During 2010, 2011, 2012 and 2013, fuel prices increased again approaching their 2008 levels and remained high fueled by political uncertainties in several parts of the world.
-Any increases in the price of fuel may adversely affect our profitability, especially if such increases are combined with lower drybulk and containership rates.
+During 2010, 2011, 2012 and 2013, fuel prices increased again approaching their 2008 levels and remained high driven by political uncertainties in several parts of the world.
+In the second half of 2014 and through the first quarter of 2015 fuel prices fell significantly below 2010 levels, and they currently remain close to 10-year low levels.
+Any increases in the price of fuel may adversely affect our operations, especially if such increases are combined with lower drybulk and containership rates.

 Also upon redelivery of vessels at the end of a period time or trip time charter, we may be obligated to repurchase bunkers on board at prevailing market prices, which could be materially higher than fuel prices at the inception of the charter period.
+We may also be obligated to value our bunkers, inventories, on board at the end of a period time or trip time charter, lower than acquired, if prevailing market prices are significantly lower at the time of the vessel redelivery from the charterer.